appfoundry/Reliant/README.md

 ```

 This will locate a context based on `self`, and then inject `self`with objects known to the found context.

+#### Naming your objects

+Reliant figures out which objects to inject by their given name.
+In this case, the names of our object are `stringProvider`
+and `stringGenerator`.
+That is why we named the property in `DefaultStringProvider` as such.
+The names of the objects are
+specified by your configurator.
+In this case it derives it from the method names.
+All text which comes after the
+`createSingleton` is seen as name.
+The tentative reader might argue that the names should be *StringGenerator* and
+*StringProvider* (with starting capital), in fact that is true.
+However, reliant has created aliases for these objects
+in their cammel cased form.

 Further reading
 ---------------